 The MHA program requires 44 credits plus fieldwork for the degree.
-The curriculum consists of 41 core credits, 3 elective credits, and fieldwork, which is typically 8 credits.
+The curriculum consists of 41 core credits, 3 elective credits, and an Applied Practical Experience, which is typically 8 credits.
 Students entering the program take early foundation courses HAD 500, HAD 501, HAD 505, and HAD 519.
 These courses serve as prerequisites for more advanced courses in the curriculum and establish basic skills, competencies, and core knowledge.
 Healthcare management requires practical applied experience, so students do field work under the guidance of a preceptor as part of their graduate studies.

-An 8-credit 6-month administrative residency (1,000 hours) is generally required for students with no prior applied healthcare management experience.
+An 8-credit 6-month Applied Practical Experience HAD 581 Administrative Residency (1,000 hours) is generally required for students with no prior applied healthcare management experience.

-Other types of fieldwork include an internship (3 cr.), externship (1 cr.) or directed study (1-3 cr.).
+Other types of Applied Practical Experience include HAD 580 Internship (3 cr.), HAD 583 Externship (1 cr.) or HAD 582 Directed Study (1-3 cr.).
+These Applied Practical Experiences can be used as an elective.
 Prior to starting the fieldwork, students must meet specific requirements mandated by the host site.
 The specific fieldwork requirement for each student is discussed during the admission interview and during the student's studies.

 There are five non-credit requirements, which help prepare students for health care administration jobs and must be completed to graduate.
 First, all students are expected to join the American College of Healthcare Executives (ACHE) and the Program's Student Chapter, ACHE Higher Education Network, or join a comparable professional association.
 Second, students must have and interact regularly with an identified external mentor.
 Third, all students must perform 24 hours of community service with healthcare or related organizations.
 Fourth, students must complete the University's online academic integrity tutorial.
-Fifth, students must complete an Excel tutorial.
+Fifth, students must show evidence of attendance at two professional meetings.
+Examples would include ACHE, MGMA, HFMA or local affiliates.
 These requirements are further explained in the separate Non-Curriculum Requirements Manual.